DecisionsDev/odm-docker-kubernetes/authentication/mutual-tls/README.md

 ibm-helm/ibm-odm-prod       25.1.0       	9.5.0.1     IBM Operational Decision Manager  License By in...
 ```

-### Manage a digital 'server' certificate for the ODM instance
+### Manage a 'server' certificate for the ODM instance

-1. Generate a self-signed certificate.
+1. Generate a self-signed server certificate.

 If you do not have a trusted certificate, you can use OpenSSL and other cryptography and certificate management libraries to generate a certificate file and a private key, to define the domain name, and to set the expiration date.
 The following command creates a self-signed certificate (.crt file) and a private key (.key file) that accept the domain name *myserver.com*.
 The expiration is set to 1000 days: